mahanthathreyee/aws-notes/docs/Monitoring/index.md

----
-title: Monitoring and Logging
-has_children: true
-layout: default
-nav_order: Monitoring and Logging
----

 # Monitoring and Logging
-{: .no_toc }

 AWS observability lets you collect, correlate, aggregate, and analyze telemetry in your network, infrastructure, and applications in the cloud, hybrid, or on-premises environments so you can gain insights into the behavior, performance, and health of your system.
 These insights help you detect, investigate, and remediate problems faster; and coupled with artificial intelligence and machine learning, proactively react, predict, and prevent problems.